Sons of God: Late text

 J. Scharbert associates Genesis 6:1–4 with the Priestly source and the final redaction of the Pentateuch.
 On this basis, he assigns the text to later editorial activity.
 Rüdiger Bartelmus sees only Genesis 6:3 as a late insertion.

 Józef Milik and Matthew Black advanced the view of a late text addition to a text dependent on post-exilic, non-canonical tradition, such as the legend of the Watchers from the pseudepigraphic version of the Book of Enoch.

 Translations

 Different source versions of Genesis 6:1–4 vary in their use of "sons of God".
 Some manuscripts of the Septuagint have emendations to read "sons of God" as "angels".
 Codex Vaticanus contains "angels" originally.
 In Codex Alexandrinus "sons of God" has been omitted and replaced by "angels".
 This reading of Angels is further confirmed by Augustine in his work City of God where he speaks of both variants in book 15 chapter 23.
 The Peshitta reads "sons of God".
 Furthermore the Vulgate goes for the literal filii Dei meaning Sons of God.
-Most modern translations of Christian bibles retain this whereas Jewish ones tend to deviate to such as Sons of Rulers which may in part be due to Simeon ben Yohai who cursed anyone who translated this as "Sons of God" (Genesis Rabbah 26:7).
+Most modern translations of Christian bibles retain this whereas Jewish ones tend to deviate to such as Sons of Rulers which may in part be due to Shimon bar Yochai who cursed anyone who translated this as "Sons of God" (Genesis Rabbah 26:7).